Last updated on

 Or someone who NEVER asks questions?
 Self-absorbed.

-For years, I wondered how to find the balance between talking about yourself and asking questions.
+For years, I wondered how to find a balance between talking about myself and asking questions.

 We don’t want to constantly ask questions, nor constantly talk about ourselves.
-The IFR-method is all about finding that perfect balance.
+The IFR-method is all about finding that balance.
+Here it is: